 Ease of Installation

-Both products have installation positives and negatives.
-Foam's main advantage is that it is a clean, irritant-free product and fiberglass' advantage is that it is flexible enough to mold around obstructions.
+Both products have pros and cons when it comes to installation.
+Foam's main advantage is that it is a clean, irritant-free product, while the advantage of fiberglass is that it is flexible enough to mold around obstructions.